solid-stats/sg-replay-parser/README.md

 ## About

-This app gets all replays from https://replays.solidgames.ru/ and then calculates the stats for each player.
-Total stats and stats by week are calculated
+This app gets all replays from https://replays.solidgames.ru/ and then calculates the stats for each player

 ## Output

 This application outputs 3 types of files:
 1) General statistics for all players
+2) General statistics for each squads
+3) A folder with players statistics by squads
-2) A folder with statistics by week for each player
+4) A folder with statistics by week for each player
-3) JSON file with all information
+5) JSON file with all information

 ## Limitations